-St Patrick’s Day is Wednesday, March 17th, and every Irishman will cheers with a glass of the good stuff.
-It’s not just a drinking holiday, however.
-Loudoun has multiple ways to celebrate the hidden Leprechaun in us all.
-Here we explore five of the best.
+St Patrick’s Day is Friday, March 17 and while it is the perfect holiday to grab a cold one and toast with friends, it is not just about drinking the good stuff.
+Loudoun has multiple ways to celebrate the hidden leprechaun in us all.
+Here we explore some of the best.

-Chicago dyes its river green; bars across the country serve emerald-colored cocktails and beer.
-Why not get in the spirit by dressing in glamorous green garments procured from some of Loudoun’s chic boutiques or vintage stores?
+Get in the St. Patrick’s Day spirit by dressing in glamorous green garments procured from some of Loudoun’s locally owned stores.
 In Leesburg, Madisonbelle, Lou Lou Boutique or Resourceful Women Thrift Store – all on Loudoun Street – should have you covered.
 In Middleburg, Zest Clothing & Co or Chloe’s of Middleburg are bound to have the right fabric or accents.
-For truly decadent vintage wear – green gowns, dinner dresses, smoking jackets – try Nostalgia Boutique in Purcellville.
-If these don’t fit the bill, the second-hand clothes of Re-Love It around the corner will.
+For vintage wear – green gowns, dinner dresses, smoking jackets – try the wonderful Nostalgia Boutique in Purcellville.
+Purcellville is also home to the newly opened Graffiti & Silk by Mobile Hope and the Clothing Closet downtown.

 A LITZ St Patrick’s Day Party, Tally Ho

 What would St Patrick’s Day be without a bit of rowdy song and dance?
 Iconic Leesburg music venue Tally Ho hosts a rollicking St Patrick’s night party featuring Maryland funk-jazz outfit LITZ and support from a string of bands including Sweet Life, Solar Circuit and Atlantic Aesthetic.
 Doors open at 6 p.m. and a VIP ticket gets you a guaranteed seat and access to Irish themed drinks in the cocktail lounge.

 St Patrick’s Day Tea, Oatlands Historic House & Gardens